 Here’s a variation of the popular Mexican layered salad that’s begging to be served for Cinco de Mayo.
-The difference: crumbled corn bread, mascarpone and ranch dressing instead of sour cream, and no guacamole.
+The difference: crumbled cornbread baked with chiles, mascarpone, and ranch dressing instead of sour cream, and no guacamole.
+Thus: a chili cornbread salad.

 This Chili Corn Bread Salad recipe was adapted from another recipe by Emily Carncross of Lodi, Wisconsin.
 She used Crave Brothers mascarpone (one of the world’s best—more about Crave cheeses) and Wisconsin Cheddar.*